onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 One 'OS::Neutron::Port' resource may assign one or more IPv4 and/or IPv6 addresses.

-R-34037 The VNF’s Heat Orchestration Template’s resource ‘OS::Neutron::Port’ property ‘fixed_ips’ map property ‘ip_address’ parameter **MUST** be declared as either type ‘string’ or type ‘comma_delimited_list’.
+R-34037 The VNF's Heat Orchestration Template's resource 'OS::Neutron::Port' property 'fixed_ips' map property 'ip_address' parameter **MUST** be declared as either type 'string' or type 'comma_delimited_list'.

-R-40971 When the VNF’s Heat Orchestration Template’s Resource ‘OS::Neutron::Port’ is attaching to an external network, and an IPv4 address is assigned using the property
+R-40971 When the VNF's Heat Orchestration Template's Resource 'OS::Neutron::Port' is attaching to an external network, and an IPv4 address is assigned using the property
-‘fixed_ips’ map property ‘ip_address’ and the parameter type is defined as a string, the parameter name **MUST** follow the naming convention
+'fixed_ips' map property 'ip_address' and the parameter type is defined as a string, the parameter name **MUST** follow the naming convention

-   * ‘{vm-type}_{network-role}\_ip\_{index}’
+   * '{vm-type}_{network-role}\_ip\_{index}'

 where

-   * ‘{vm-type}’ is the {vm-type} associated with the OS::Nova::Server
+   * '{vm-type}' is the {vm-type} associated with the OS::Nova::Server
-   * ‘{network-role}’ is the {network-role} of the external network
+   * '{network-role}' is the {network-role} of the external network
    * the value for {index} must start at zero (0) and increment by one

-R-39841 The VNF’s Heat Orchestration Template’s Resource ‘OS::Neutron::Port’ property ‘fixed_ips’ map property ‘ip_address’ parameter ‘{vm-type}_{network-role}\_ip\_{index}’ **MUST NOT** be enumerated in the VNF’s Heat Orchestration Template’s Environment File.
+R-39841 The VNF's Heat Orchestration Template's Resource 'OS::Neutron::Port' property 'fixed_ips' map property 'ip_address' parameter '{vm-type}_{network-role}\_ip\_{index}' **MUST NOT** be enumerated in the VNF's Heat Orchestration Template's Environment File.

 ONAP's SDN-Controller assigns the IP Address and ONAP provides the value at orchestration to the Heat Orchestration Template.